 - Level 2: Extend your legs keeping a bend in your knees and balance on your heels

 - Level 3: Straighten your legs in front of you

 This will top-off your workout with a burst of intense effort.
 Depending on what you have available:

-- Level 1 (flat path): Sprint all-out for 30 seconds or the length of the path, jog slowly or walk back, repeat 3 to 5 times
+- Level 1 (flat path): Sprint all-out for 30 seconds or the length of the path, jog slowly or walk back.
+Repeat three to five times.

 - Level 2 (steps): Run up a set of steps (with at least 10 steps) and walk back down.
-Repeat 3 to 5 times.
+Repeat three to five times.

-- Level 3 (steep hill): Run up with as much speed as you can muster, jog or walk down repeat 3 to 5 times.
+- Level 3 (steep hill): Run up with as much speed as you can muster, jog or walk down.
+Repeat three to five times.

 James is a London-based journalist and Staff Writer at Fit&Well.
 He has over five years experience in fitness tech, including time spent as the Buyer’s Guide Editor and Staff Writer at technology publication MakeUseOf.
 In 2014 he was diagnosed with a chronic health condition, which spurred his interest in health, fitness, and lifestyle management.